French Revolution of 1848: Background

 Under the Charter of 1814, Louis XVIII ruled France as the head of a constitutional monarchy.
 Upon Louis XVIII's death, his brother, the Count of Artois, ascended to the throne in 1824, as Charles X. Supported by the ultra-royalists, Charles X was an extremely unpopular reactionary monarch whose aspirations were far more grand than those of his deceased brother.
 He had no desire to rule as a constitutional monarch, taking various steps to strengthen his own authority as monarch and weaken that of the lower house.

-In 1830, Charles X of France, presumably instigated by one of his chief advisers, Jules, Prince de Polignac, issued the Four Ordinances of St. Cloud.
+In 1830, Charles X, presumably persuaded by one of his chief advisers, Jules, Prince de Polignac, issued the Four Ordinances of St. Cloud.
 These ordinances abolished freedom of the press, reduced the electorate by 75%, and dissolved the lower house.
 This action provoked an immediate reaction from the citizenry, who revolted against the monarchy during the Three Glorious Days of 26–29 July 1830.
 Charles was forced to abdicate the throne and to flee Paris for the United Kingdom.
 As a result, Louis Philippe, of the Orléanist branch, rose to power, replacing the old Charter by the Charter of 1830, and his rule became known as the July Monarchy.